samuelgomeslima/aibarber/docs/DEPLOYMENT.md

 ## 3. Secure Configuration

 - `OPENAI_API_KEY` **must never be committed to the repository.** Store it as an application setting in Azure.
-- The HTTP triggers expect requests to include an `x-api-key` header that matches `IMAGE_API_TOKEN` (image generation) or `OPENAI_PROXY_TOKEN` (chat/transcribe).
-This allows you to control who can call the APIs while keeping the functions anonymous for SWA routing.
+- The HTTP triggers expect requests to include an `x-api-key` header that matches `OPENAI_PROXY_TOKEN`.
+This token now protects chat, transcription, and image proxy calls so you can control who can call the APIs while keeping the functions anonymous for SWA routing.
+For backwards compatibility, the image endpoint still accepts `IMAGE_API_TOKEN`, but plan to migrate to `OPENAI_PROXY_TOKEN`.
 - Rotate keys regularly and remove unused secrets from Azure.

 ## 4. Azure Resources